 Have a Bedtime Routine

-Create a bedtime routine that begins before bedtime- Bedtime actually occurs well before you go to sleep.
+Create a bedtime routine that begins before bedtime- Bedtime occurs well before you go to sleep.
 Making sure you routinely set aside time for personal hygiene, changing into pyjamas, and taking care of any end-of-the-day details is the beginning of your bedtime routine.
 Failing to take care of these tasks before bedtime can encroach on the hours of sleep you can expect each night.

 Set A Regular Wake Up Time